#LetsPlayBall – check yourself this Testicular Cancer Awareness Month

 Dash of Silver also support Testicular Cancer patients in Derriford Hospital with self-care packs to help patients through their journey.
-The packs include, a Kindle, a voucher for M&S food whilst having Chemotherapy, some fluffy socks and other cosy items.
+The packs include a Kindle, an avoucher for M&S food whilst having Chemotherapy, some fluffy socks and other cosy items.
 They have recently moved this initiative into Cornwall to help more people with their diagnosis and treatment.

-Quote from Dan Silver (founder of Dash of Silver):
+Quote from Silver (founder of Dash of Silver):